 The collection includes documentaries on leading artists, writers, musicians, playwrights, and performers, such as Toni Morrison, Langston Hughes, Huey P. Newton, Frantz Fanon, Zora Neale Hurston, Richard Wright, Eldridge Cleaver, August Wilson, Bobby Seale, Ethel Waters, Amiri Baraka, and Robert F. Williams.

-The database will also draw from the Hatch-Billops Collection, a critically acclaimed archive of primary and secondary resource materials focused on black American art, drama, and literature.
-Additional content planned for inclusion are the SNCC archives, the NAACP archives, and archives from select Historically Black Colleges and Universities.
+The database also draws from the Hatch-Billops Collection, a critically acclaimed archive of primary and secondary resource materials focused on black American art, drama, and literature.
+Additional content includes the SNCC archives, the NAACP archives, and archives from select Historically Black Colleges and Universities.
 The collection is further enhanced by content from key production partners, including:

 Browse by people, themes, and topics.
 View videos by filmmaker, country of origin, production date, producer, and other features.
 More than 15 combinable search fields let you cross-search all video transcripts, liner notes, bibliographic data (including series, title, country of origin, publication date, narrator, production staff, and more), and many other indexed fields, including person discussed, year discussed, and all of the browse options listed above.

 Black Studies in Video is an online collection available to academic, public, and school libraries worldwide via subscription or onetime purchase of perpetual rights.
 No special setup or software is required—all you need is an Internet browser.

 Alexander Street's Black Studies in Video collection fills a gap in our understanding of Black cultural production by giving scholars and students access to long-lost, politically-engaged Black media productions of the 1960s and 1970s ... collections like these make it possible to teach and research the long history of Black revolution and revolt through images.Ellen Scott, Assistant Professor of Media History, CUNY-Queens College